-Financial Aid Graduate Assistantships
+Financial Aid Graduate Teaching Assistantships

-Graduate assistantships in the Department of English are awarded on a competitive basis to MFA students.
+Graduate Teaching Assistantships in the Department of English are awarded on a competitive basis to MFA students.
 Applications for fall appointments will be accepted until February 1.

 Students may renew twice, for a total of three years of support.